Dwarf Fortress LPT: "Light Aquifers" don't suck up water like big ones. |

 2d.
 It may help to place doors in the temporary entrance to your fortress.
 If you are attacked (hopefully much) later, but before you have your proper entrance built, the doors can delay the invaders while your dwarves seal the tunnels with walls, or potentially stop the invaders entirely with a simple command to forbid passage on the doors.

+3. Initial Fortress Layout.
+The temporary entrance can be anywhere in your fortress, but if not starting your fort somewhere interesting (like a cavern), it is probably easiest to make the temporary entrance land next to where you envision the fort entrance and/or barracks will be.
+Dig an outline of your barracks/entrance, and then determine where your main up/down staircase will be and the basic layout (important link!) of your fortress.
 I have tended to build workshops on the main level, but come to think of it, the four main stockpiles (food, furniture, misc [animal, armor, finished goods, weapons], and refuse) is probably a better choice (plan for the butchery and tanners workshops to be right next to the refuse stockpile, with probably a kitchen nearby for making tallow).
 Then build workshops with staircases going directly to the workshop stockpiles (wood, bar/block, economic stone/ore, gem, cloth/leather, more furniture, more finished goods, regular stone, sheets, single-tile alcohol-only food stockpiles just up/down the stairs from each workshop).
 Leave room for stockpile/workshop expansion.
 The basic layout should also include a dormitory to give your dwarves a proper place to sleep, and a small 3x3 or even 2x2 office space for your manager (to be filled out in step #5).
 It should be close to your main workshops, but not so close that it interferes with expanding the workshop floor.
 Especially at this point, it is easiest to have all the dwarves sleep in one nice room, and they'll be happier sleeping in a good dormitory than individual meager quarters.
 In summary, your designated fortress design at this point includes an area that you envision going to a ramped entrance (to be completed in step #8), space for stockpiles, space for workshops, a dormitory, and a small office.
 It also includes some empty space for workshop/stockpile expansion, farms (step #6) dining hall (step #7), hospital, temple, and libraries (step #9), and lots and lots of room to extend your main staircase further downwards.
+I like to *NOT* designate a corpse stockpile, so that dwarves will immediately store dwarven bodies in coffins, and so that regular corpses will only be picked up by a butcher or as the result of a dump designation.
+Doing as I do may mean bad thoughts for dwarves with dead pets.
+I don't mint coins, but if you do, it is best to have a separate stockpile for coins so that if you don't have enough bins they still won't clog the rest of your stockpile space up.
+Note: The refuse stockpile needs doors at every entrance to contain miasma, but doors on the rest of the stockpiles can still be useful (particularly the food stockpile).
+Consider other strategies for dealing with refuse, in particular sending some refuse to a dump chute (miasma can't travel diagonally, but dwarves will pitch dumped items diagonally into a channel without entering it).
+Designating the actual activity zone for a dump chute right away is a bad idea though, you want to be able to dump stone in step #7 and #9.
+When you do make the activity zone for the dump chute, there are standing 'o'rders that you can take advantage of to auto-dump certain kinds of useless objects.
+Creating a refuse pile at the bottom of the dump chute will help dumped clothing and similar items wear down to oblivion (an important feature to remember if trying to create a multipurpose stockpile, food stockpiles have a similar but opposite effect).

 3b.
 As the mining completes, create stockpiles and workshops.
 As soon as there is even a little space underground, plop down two beds, a table, and a chair and make them into rooms (doesn't matter if they overlap).
 Create an activity zone for dumping in order to get certain objects (like stone) out of certain places you don't want those objects (such as a cistern), but note that items marked for dumping or the construction of other buildings will prevent workshops being built on top of them.